kubernetes/community/contributors/design-proposals/scheduling/scheduling-framework.md

 ### Reserve

-This is not a plugin point.
 At this point scheduler updates its cache by "reserving" a Node (partially or fully) for the Pod.
 In scheduler v1 this stage is called "assume".
 At this point, only the scheduler cache is updated to reflect that the Node is (partially) reserved for the Pod.
+The scheduling framework calls plugins registered at this extension points so that they get a chance to perform cache updates or other accounting activities.
+These plugins do not return any value (except errors).

 The actual assignment of the Node to the Pod happens during the "Bind" phase.
 That is when the API server updates the Pod object with the Node information.

 ### Permit